Resources

 1. Report

-A full report of your ADHD assessment will be sent to you via email within 4 weeks.
+A full report of your ADHD assessment will be sent to you via email 4-6 weeks after your assessment.

 How to prepare for your ADHD assessment with ProblemShared